theron-wang/NearMe/README.md

 ![orders](./media/orders.png)
-Users can order and rate products offered by each business on their page.
-Businesses can later update the status which users can see on their end.
+Users can order and rate products and services offered by each business on their page.
+These orders, as well as their status, can also be updated on the user's end of things as well.

 ## Running the App